 Languages

 Given that almost 200 languages are spoken there, Cameroon is well-known for its linguistic variety.
-The official languages are English and French; few places also have official status for other indigenous languages.
+The official languages are English and French; a few places also have official status for other indigenous languages.

 Religion